codify

 # Interactive menus for: preset, target, mode, locale, install location

-# Supports Claude Code (SKILL.md) and Antigravity (native .md) targets.
+# Supports Claude Code (native skills) and Antigravity (native .md) targets.

 What you'll see